 Thus, by following the Noble Eightfold path we will gradually awaken into the Luminous Mind or "Heart Nature" of our own Inner Buddha Nature.
 This is the same "Heart Nature" that is referred to as the "Jewel in the Lotus" in the famous "Mani Mantra".
 Further, when we finally come to the end of our last lifetime, and no longer need to re-embody, we will leave our physical bodies behind, merge into our own brightly shining Higher Self, the Tathagatagarbha, and become a blissful immortal Celestial Bodhisattva and eventually evolve into an Eternal Celestial Buddha living in beautiful, blissful Divine Realms or "Buddha Fields".
 In other words, to put it in the terms of the modern Ascended Master Teachings, we will Ascend into our own Higher Divine Self, our "I AM Presence" or "Atma", and become an Ascended Master and thenceforth be forever fully "one" with GOD, the Infinite I AM.

 On the other hand, if you don't feel that the Buddha's explanation of the Universal Buddha Nature constitutes an adequate description of the term "GOD", then you will probably feel that he didn't teach about GOD.
 Everyone can make their own decision.
-(Fortunately, the further we humbly awaken into the Luminous Mind of the Universal Buddha Nature, the more trivial and pointless such arguments and distinctions become.)
+(Interestingly, the further we humbly awaken into the Luminous Mind of the Universal Buddha Nature, the less meaningful such arguments and distinctions become.)

 Most Mahayana Buddhist believe in an all pervading, all knowing, all loving, eternal Universal Presence that pervades the Cosmos called the Infinite "Buddha Nature".
 Likewise, many of these believe that each of us has a Higher Luminous Self, the "Luminous Mind" or "Tathagatagarbha", and that when we reach nirvana we awaken and merge into this "Luminous Mind".
 And that when we no longer need to reincarnate, because we've learned all the lessons we needed to learn and have now awakened into our own Infinite Buddha Nature, that we then leave our physical bodies behind and forever merge and become one with our Higher Luminous Self.
 At that point we become a wonderful divine being known as a Celestial Bodhisattva.
 And if we're particularly spiritual advanced we become a Celestial Buddha.
 Thus, virtually all Mahayana Buddhists believe in various Heavenly Realms where numerous Celestial Bodhisattvas and Celestial Buddhas dwell.
 And we can pray to the all knowing universal Buddha Nature and these wonderful divine beings called Celestial Bodhisattvas and Buddhas in order to receive their divine, compassionate inspiration, guidance and assistance.
 For instance, it is very common for young couples in the Mahayana Buddhists tradition in China to pray to Quan Yin, the Bodhisattva of Compassion, to help them in starting a family and for their children to be healthy and happy.